-On August 11, 2022, we entered into the Purchase Agreement and Registration Rights Agreement with B. Riley.
-Pursuant to the Purchase Agreement, subject to the satisfaction of the conditions set forth therein, we will have the right to sell to B. Riley up to \$75.0 million of newly issued shares of our common stock after the date of this prospectus and from time to time during the term of the Purchase Agreement.
-Sales of common stock by us to B. Riley pursuant to the Purchase Agreement, and the timing of any such sales, are solely at our option, and we are under no obligation to sell any securities to B. Riley under the Purchase Agreement.
-In accordance with our obligations under the Registration Rights Agreement, we have filed the registration statement of which this prospectus forms a part with the SEC to register under the Securities Act the resale by B. Riley of up to 23,648,889 shares of common stock at our election under the Purchase Agreement, and up to 23,477,881 shares of common stock that we may elect, in our sole discretion, to issue and sell to B. Riley under the Purchase Agreement, from time to time after the date of this prospectus.
+On August 11, 2022, we entered into a Common Stock Purchase Agreement (the "Committed Equity Purchase Agreement") and a Registration Rights Agreement (the "Committed Equity Registration Rights Agreement") with B. Riley Principal Capital II, LLC ("B. Riley").
+Pursuant to the Committed Equity Purchase Agreement, subject to the satisfaction of the conditions set forth therein, we will have the right to sell to B. Riley up to \$75,000,000 of newly issued shares (the "Committed Equity Shares") of our common stock (subject to certain conditions and limitations contained in the Purchase Agreement), from time to time during the term of the Purchase Agreement.
+Sales of common stock pursuant to the Committed Equity Purchase Agreement, and the timing of any sales, are solely at our option, and we are under no obligation to sell any securities to B. Riley under the Committed Equity Purchase Agreement.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Committed Equity Facility" for more information.